kvnxp/mongoBackupApp/README.md

 - Saved connections are stored in `db.json`

 #### Selecting a Connection
 On subsequent runs, the app will show a list of saved connections.
 Select one to use for backup/restore operations.
+The selected connection URL will be used for all database actions.

 #### Using the Menu
 After selecting a connection, the main menu will appear: